Build and install hipFFT and hipFFTW from source

 2. Install the client build dependencies for the clients:

-The clients that are included with the source code, including samples and tests, depend on hipRAND, FFTW, boost, and GoogleTest.
+The clients that are included with the source code, including samples and tests, depend on hipRAND, FFTW, and GoogleTest.

 3. Build hipFFT and hipFFTW: